By Jim Ferri

 Speaking with Dearbhaill and Charlie in their thatched and slate-roofed cottages, my small group got a taste of Gaelic culture.
 It was a fascinating and immersive way to savor Irish history and traditions with gracious hosts.

-The Pub Culture of Galway
+Become Immersed in The Pub Culture

 Another tradition in Ireland is its pub culture, which thrives throughout the country.
 In Galway, you’ll find plenty in the Latin Quarter, the heart of the Old City.
 Most have live music each night.
+Visit one or several and become immersed in the wonderful pub culture of the city, one of the interesting things to do in Galway.

 Walk along Quay Street, for example, and at number 17 you’ll find Tigh Neachtain.
 Brightly painted blue and yellow, it’s a warren of little rooms and old-world snugs where peat smolders in the fireplace.
 It’s the atmospheric kind of place where you feel that time has come to a complete standstill.